q3769/conseq4j/README.md

   parallel at any given time.

 - As with hashing, collision may occur among different sequence keys.
 When hash collision happens, different sequence keys' tasks are assigned to the same executor.
-Due to the single-thread setup, the executor still preserves the local execution order for each individual sequence key's tasks.
-However, unrelated tasks of different sequence keys may unfairly block/delay each other while waiting in the executor's task queue.
-For that reason, conseq4j does not support any shutdown action on the API's sequential executor ([ExecutorService](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html)) instance, which is to prevent unintended task cancellation across different sequence keys.
-This may not be an issue for workloads that are asynchronous and focused on throughput, but is something to be aware of.
+Due to the single-thread setup, the executor still ensures the local execution order for each individual sequence key's tasks.
+However, unrelated tasks of different sequence keys may inadvertently delay each other's executions while waiting in the executor's task queue.
+For that reason, conseq4j does not support any shutdown action on the executor ([ExecutorService](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html)) instance created by the API, which is to prevent unintended task cancellation across different sequence keys.
+This may not be an issue for those workloads that are asynchronous and focused on throughput, but is something to be aware of.

 ### The API: